Skip to main content

 The future of peptide therapy

 The 503A bulks list is a living document, continuously in flux.
-The restricted peptides we’ve listed may one day find their way onto the list, thereafter becoming widely available to prescribed patients.
+The restricted peptides we’ve named may one day find their way onto the list, thereafter becoming more widely available to prescribed patients.
 Meanwhile, new potential peptide drugs are being discovered, suggesting promising but as-yet-undetermined directions in the treatment of common health concerns.
 So, as developments and trends emerge, we’ll update this guide accordingly, keeping you current on the information you need to direct your own peptide therapy.

 51